Latexmk (whose current released version is

 and in pdf format.

-It is also available from CTAN at http://ctan.org/pkg/latexmk/.
+Latexmk is also available at

 New versions being tested.
 Archive of old versions